AI Energy and Grid Load

 The important distinction is aggregate scale.
 A single AI request is not the whole story.
 The grid problem appears when high-volume inference, larger context windows, multimodal generation, test-time reasoning, enterprise automation, and continuous agents are multiplied across many customers and products.

-The International Energy Agency estimated that data centers consumed about 415 terawatt-hours of electricity in 2024, around 1.5% of global electricity consumption.
-In the United States, the Department of Energy announced a Lawrence Berkeley National Laboratory report estimating that data centers used about 4.4% of total U.S. electricity in 2023, with projections of roughly 6.7% to 12% by 2028 depending on assumptions.
+In the United States, the Department of Energy announced a Lawrence Berkeley National Laboratory report estimating that data centers used 176 terawatt-hours in 2023, about 4.4% of total U.S. electricity use.
+The report projected roughly 325 to 580 terawatt-hours by 2028, or about 6.7% to 12% of U.S. electricity, depending on growth and efficiency assumptions.

 Grid and Power Constraints